Tad Martin: Storylines

 In 2004, Babe and Erica Kane's daughter, Bianca Montgomery (Eden Riegel), are both pregnant, and they go into labor while stranded in a cabin in the woods.
 Bianca has a girl and Babe a boy.
 Babe's ex-husband Paul Cramer (Brock Cuchna, later Shane McRae and then David Tom), in a crossover role from One Life to Live, flies his helicopter in to help.
-He takes Babe's son, telling her Bianca's baby girl is hers, and Bianca's baby has died.
+He takes Babe's son, telling her Bianca's baby girl is hers and that Bianca's baby has died.
 Babe, having been drugged, believes this for a while.
 When she remembers that she did have a boy, and that Bess Chandler must be Bianca's baby, she and Krystal decide to keep up the facade for the sake of JR, who has fallen in love with his "daughter."
 Tad suggests DNA tests after he suspects the baby might be Bianca's.
 Krystal switches the results.
 Tad is convinced and asks Krystal to marry him.
 She is wracked with guilt and keeps putting him off.
 When Tad finds out about the deception, he is angry, but decides to keep the secret.
 To make matters worse, David turns out to be Babe's biological father, and wants to bond with Babe and Krystal.
 When JR becomes angry at Babe and Jamie for their affair, he divorces her and gets sole custody of Bess.
 Babe and Krystal discover that Babe's son is still alive, living with Paul's sister Kelly Cramer (Heather Tom) and her husband Kevin Buchanan (Dan Gauthier) in Llanview, Pennsylvania.
 Jamie and Babe come up with a plan to kidnap her baby back and they set out as fugitives, checking in with Tad and Krystal periodically, as they cross over to One Life to Live.
 Tad, even though he has mixed feelings, arranges for them to get new ID and passports to get out of the United States.
 Tad wants to tell Bianca the truth, but Krystal begs him not to.
 After an altercation with JR, Bianca lays in a coma.
 Erica feels that being reunited with baby Miranda is the only way to save Bianca.
 She, Tad, and Adam confront JR with the truth.
 After Tad takes Bess from JR's arms, JR says that he no longer regards Tad as his father.